calblueprint/dccentralkitchen/docs/node/getting-started.md

 ### Development Lifecycle

-Most of the information in [customer/clerk documentation](../shared/getting-started.md#development-lifecycle) still holds true, with some exceptions:
+Most of the information in the [customer/clerk documentation](../shared/getting-started.md#development-lifecycle) still holds true, with some exceptions:

-- There was only one developer for this repo, so no PRs were really made, though that can and should change :sweat-smile:
+- There was only one developer for this repo, so no PRs were really made, though that can and should change (^:
 - This repo does not use `yarnhook`
 - This repo uses `pretty-quick` instead of `prettier` for the pre-commit hook
 - This repo doesn't have any fun scripts - just `start` and `generate-schema`